 But while I'm listening to your video right now, I have this deep fear that actually we all come from the same source and they've been lying to me.

-So that's not a direct quote that Jake is doing, but it's taken from an article published in the U.S. Army War College quarterly.
+So that's not a direct quote that Jake is doing, but it's taken from an article published in the U.S. Army War College Quarterly.

 It was an article from 1998, and it's written by a guy named Timothy L. Thomas, who had been published pretty widely in the past 20 years or more in the area of foreign intelligence operation and psychological warfare.

-The title of the article is The Mind Has No Firewall, and the basic gist of it is this.
+The title of the article is The Mind Has No Firewall.

 For decades, the idea of information warfare had to do with penetrating enemy stores of information and disrupting their data collection abilities while simultaneously protecting our own.

-Typically, this was thought of in terms of computers, but new developments had forced people to recognize that the human body itself is a powerful data collection instrument, and if you subject the senses to various stimulus, you can create varying effects.
+Typically, this was thought of in terms of computers, but new developments had forced people to recognize that the human body itself is a powerful data collection instrument.

 The example of sonic weapons and the ability to trigger a seizure through flashing lights are used to illustrate this concept.

-The article then brings up the work of a Russian doctor named Viktor Solnitsev, who proposed that the human organism needed to be seen as an open system, not a single thing in and of itself or a closed system.
+The article then brings up the work of a Russian doctor named Viktor Sulnitsev, who proposed that the human organism needed to be seen as an open system, not a single thing in and of itself or a closed system.

 This is to say that environmental influences and information flow into the open system that is the person has the potential to, quote, cause a change in the psychophysiological condition of an organism.

-This is discussed in terms of the relationship between computer and computer user, how it might be possible for, quote, a computer modified to become a weapon by using its energy output to emit acoustics that debilitate the operator.
+How it might be possible for, quote, a computer modified to become a weapon by using its energy output to emit acoustics that debilitate the operator.

 Solnitsev is discussed as someone who is warning about that future potential for this.